mna/0value/posts/Dealing with uglyfied JSON and binary files in Vim.md

 nnoremap <leader>H :%!xxd -r<CR>:e!<CR>
 ```

 You have to be careful because the `e!` command discards any changes in the current buffer.
-I still use it because I rarely want to actually save changes to a binary file in Vim.
+I still use it because I rarely want to actually save changes to a binary file in Vim, or save changes made in hex mode.
 Remove this part of the command if you don't want this behaviour.

 ## The pattern